top of page

 If by any chance, a pup of mine is abused, mistreated or dumped, the contract allows me to legally remove the puppy from that environment and back into my care.
 If there was no contract, I would have no right to take the dog I bred back and find it the best and most appropriate home.
 I care a lot about each dog I bring into this world – for its entire life.
 I care where my dogs end up and will do everything possible to avoid terrible situations.

 Responsible breeding is not just a case of breeding two dogs together, regardless of whether health testing has been done.
-It comes from years of experience of knowing the ins and outs of conformation, movement, temperament and behaviour, health and correct balance and type.
-It's a very detailed and intricate "hobby" - not just something that just anyone can decide they can just jump in to.
+It comes from high standards of husbandry, many years of experience, artful and ethical breeding, conformation, movement, temperament and behaviour, health and correct balance and type.
+It's a very intricate and expensive "hobby".

 I support all my puppy owners with professional training and advice, gained in over 20 years involved in dogs and am always there to support and mentor them should they need it.